kurshakuz/Robotics-II-Control-Modeling-and-Learning-Labs/laboratory-7/README.md

 ### Data Validation
-To further improve training process and reduce overtrain, main data was split into train and validation parts.
-Accuracy decreased and was 24.37%.
+To further improve training process and reduce overfitting, the main data was split into train and validation parts.
+Cross Validation is a very useful technique for assessing the effectiveness of the model, particularly in cases where overfitting needs to be mitigated.
+Accuracy decreased and was 24.37% (because of less available training data).
 ![](./images/22-34-10.png)